Monterroso/OS/doc/project1.md

 Every time this function is called, every entry of `sleep_times` will be decremented.
 If the first entry of `sleep_times` has reached 0, `sema` will be upped and a thread will be unblocked.  `sinkEntry` will be called on `sleep_times` and the list of threads will be rearranged to match the new ordering.

 ## Synchronization
+If multiple threads call timer_sleep, there could be a synch error when adding them to the min heap.
+This is easily fixed by adding another semaphore that is downed before the `floatEntry` call and upped at the end of the call.
+Only one thread will be added to the heap at any time.
+We also don't have to worry about threads becoming dereferenced while we are putting them to sleep because downing a semaphore turns off interrupts.

 ## Rationale
 ### Advantages